-- Student continued to do mathematics work at a level appropriate for their ability (i.e., time, calendar, measuring, fractions, patterns, tempo, distance, mph, GPS, money, online currency unique to each game/app, addition/subtraction, multiplication/division, music, length of performance). - Student continued to use problem solving mathematics skills in daily life applications (i.e., determining time to get ready, time/distance to get to performance location, time waited in the car). - Student continued to conduct their own financial transactions to a level appropriate for their ability.
+- Student continued to do mathematics work at a level appropriate for their ability (i.e., time, calendar, measuring, fractions, patterns, tempo, distance, mph, GPS, money, online currency unique to each game/app, addition/subtraction, multiplication/division, music, price of merchandise, length of performance). - Student continued to use problem solving mathematics skills in daily life applications (i.e., determining time to get ready, time/distance to get to performance location, time to get to seats, cost of merchandise, size of beanie appropriate for middle student). - Student continued to conduct their own financial transactions to a level appropriate for their ability.
 Student continued ongoing use of monthly money received in their own online banking app where they determine if the money is spent, placed in checking, or transferred to savings.
-Student also continued to use family created list of possible income sources (i.e., jobs performed for agreed upon amounts) to participate in jobs, calculate the amount(s) earned, and spend or save as student chooses. - Student continued to use mathematical concepts in free play (i.e., Countdown Calendar) as well as age appropriate math related media (i.e., PC and Ipad apps/games).
+Student also continued to use family created list of possible income sources (i.e., jobs performed for agreed upon amounts) to participate in jobs, calculate the amount(s) earned, and spend or save as student chooses. - Student continued to use mathematical concepts in free play (i.e., Countdown Calendar, live music performance) as well as age appropriate math related media (i.e., PC and Ipad apps/games). - Student continued to use measurement in practical situations (i.e., size of parking spots, distance from seats to Cello Fury band members, size of beanie for student).

 - Student continued to increase their scientific knowledge through experimentation, observation, museum visits, group discussions, group experiences, classes and reading.
-Middle student chose to experiment with a live musical performance with their cello instructor and 2 other band mates who make up the band, Cello Fury.
-Middle student, guide and oldest student were in the audience for the performance.
-Youngest student and their dad chose to remain in the car.
-Group was able to interact with cello instructor during intermission and purchase Cello Fury merchandise.

-- Group discussed guide's horse's left front hoof which broke at what had been a significant crack.
+Student chose to experiment with a live musical performance with their cello instructor and 2 other band mates who make up the band, Cello Fury.
+Student, guide and oldest student were in the audience for the performance.
+Group was able to interact with cello instructor during intermission and purchase Cello Fury merchandise. - Group discussed guide's horse's left front hoof which broke at what had been a significant crack.
 Guide took a photograph of this area, showed it to students when asked, and forwarded it to the farrier for feedback on what to do next.
 Farrier stated they would be out to the boarding barn in the next week and would evaluate it then.
 Guide did not have to wrap or accommodate hoof in any way as horse was not lame or limping.